Aditya-ny/Automatic-Solar-Tracking-System-/README.md

 Hello,

 -- Welcome to my repository 'Automatic Solar Tracking System'.
 I created this to show my significant contribution in my recent project.
-This is a repository of my recent project at DP Inc., New York.
-I would like to thank my teammate Mr. Satheesh M.Tech Electrical
-Engineer for his contribution and making the project a huge success.
+This is a repository of my recent project at NIT Agartala.
+I would like to thank my teammate Mr. Satheesh M.Tech Electrical Engineer for his contribution and making the project a huge success.
 Please find the important image files of the project.